Text (translated from the 1570L, 1571L, 1571/1573D, 1572/1573G, 1572/1574F, 1573L, 1574L, 1575L, 1579L, 1580G & 1588S edition)

 117.2.
-Italy, the chief province of the world, has often changed its name according to the alteration of times and states.
-For it was called notria, {1571L{Ausonia}1571L}, Hesperia, Saturnia &c.
+Italy, the chief province of the world as it is now named, has often changed its name according to the alteration of matters.
+For it was called notria, Ausonia, Hesperia, Saturnia &c.
 Similarly, its bounds and borders have been described differently by different authors.
-In spite of this, it is thus bound in recent times: first, by the river Varus; then by a straight line passing by the Alps Coctiæ; by Mount Adula; the Alps of Rhætia and adjoining hills; then by the river Arsia, the utmost border of Istria.
+In spite of this, it is thus bound in recent times: first, by the river Var; then by a straight line passing by the Alps Coctiæ; by mount Adula; the Alps of Rhætia and adjoining hills; then by the river Arsia, the utmost border of Istria.

 117.3.
 Thus it is bounded on one side.
 The other sides are [all] bounded by the sea.
-Ptolemæus describes it in the form of a Peninsula, which the sea encloses on three sides, the other being walled by the Alps.
+Ptolemæus describes it in the form of a peninsula, which the sea encloses on three sides, the other being walled by the Alps.
 The ancient writers compare it to an oak leaf.
-Others {1571L{more recently}1571L} note the resemblance in proportion and shape to a man's leg, from the hip to the sole of the foot.
-Italy has the mountain range Apennine, as it were a ridge or back passing along from one end of it to the other, as we also see in fish, where the ridge bone runs from the head to the tail.
+Others more recently not inconveviently note the resemblance to a man's leg, from the hip to the sole of the foot.
+Italy has the mountain range Apennine, as it were as a ridge or back passing along from one end of it to the other, as we also see in fish, where the ridge bone runs from the head to the tail.

-117.5. Ælianus asserts that in former times there were in this country 1197 {from 1571L onwards the text has instead{1166}1571L} cities.
-Guido, a priest of Rauenna, on authority of Iginus, who wrote about the cities of Italy six hundred years ago, writes that in his time there were only about seven hundred {1580G has instead{70}1580G instead} [cities].
+117.5. Ælianus asserts that in former times there were in this country 1166 cities.
+Guido, a priest of Ravenna, on authority of Iginus, who wrote about the cities of Italy six hundred years ago, writes that in his time there were only about seven hundred {1580G has instead{70}1580G instead} [cities].
 Blondius divides Italy into 18 provinces.
 Leander into 19, and their {1588S only{old and new}1588S only} names are these: [1580G only has two columns of old names, then two columns of new names]

 117.6.
 The old names The new names